OlekOlaisen/marketplace-norway/README.md

 ## Minimum Viable Product (MVP)

 The MVP for this project would be a functioning website that allows users to navigate through different sections of the marketplace, explore job listings, and search for properties.
-Users should also be able to post new ads and manage their favorite listings.

 ## Technologies Used